irJERAD/mineradio/content/posts/giftedgift.md

 ---
-aliases = ["posts","articles","blog","showcase","docs"]
+aliases: ["posts","articles","blog","showcase","docs"]
+title: "A Gift To The Gifted"
+author: "Jerad Acosta"
+tags: ["lyfe"]
-title = "A Gift To The Gifted" author = "Jerad Acosta" tags = ["lyfe"] description = "a gift for gifted people"
+description: "a gift for gifted people"
 ---

 ## A gift to the gifted